This healthy Mediterranean lentil salad is a simple and delicious one-dish meal. The leftovers are perfect for picnics, potlucks, and lunch!

 - Served with a slice of bread or a sprinkle of sunflower seeds, it’s a complete meal in one simple dish.

-- Dried lentils are affordable, cook quickly and are full of protein and fibre.
+- Dried lentils are affordable, cook quickly, and are full of protein and fiber.

 - It’s the sort of salad that can be made with whatever you have in the fridge.
-While I’ve suggested tomatoes and carrots, feel free to add cucumber, steamed broccoli, sweet peas, coloured peppers, sauteed kale.
+While I’ve suggested tomatoes and carrots, feel free to add cucumber, steamed broccoli, sweet peas, colored peppers, and sauteed kale.
 Really anything goes!

 - It’s vegan, gluten-free, heart-healthy, gut-healthy and so, so easy!

-Another thing I do is pre-soak and sprout my lentils.
+As long as I have time, I always pre-soak and sprout my lentils.
 While this is not strictly necessary, it does significantly reduce the cooking time.
-Sprouting also converts the storage carbs, increasing the protein and overall nutrient value.
+Sprouting also converts the complex carbs into simple carbs, increasing the protein and overall nutrient value.

-Sprouted lentils can be eaten raw, but for this salad, I cook them for a quick 5-minute boil.
-It makes them easier to eat and blends better with the textures and flavours.
+Sprouted lentils can be eaten raw, but for this salad, I usually give them a quick 5-minute boil.
+It makes them easier to eat and blends better with the textures and flavors.